dianacoffman/Old_Exploratory_Projects_Performance-Analysis-of-New-Products/README.md

 ## Insights💡

-- The new menu is doing well, with the category that is generating the most sales being the Italian food category
-- Mexican dishes are being ordered less by customers
+- Italian Food Category Leads Sales: The Italian food category is currently our top performer, generating the highest sales among all menu categories.
+This suggests strong customer preference and demand.
+- Decline in Mexican Dishes: Orders for Mexican dishes are noticeably lower compared to other categories, indicating a potential shift in customer preferences or dissatisfaction.
-- The average number of orders is around 60 sales per day over the 3-month period (2023-01-01 to 2023-03-31)
+- Order Volume Overview: We observe an average of approximately 60 sales per day over the three-month period from January 1, 2023, to March 31, 2023.
+This provides a baseline for our daily sales performance.
-- The most ordered item is Hamburger (622) - American category
-- The least ordered item is Chicken Tacos (123) - Mexican category
+- Top and Bottom Sellers: The Hamburger, from the American category, is the most frequently ordered item with 622 orders.
+In contrast, the Chicken Tacos from the Mexican category are the least ordered, with only 123 orders.

 ## Recommendations 🛠️

-- Since the maximum and minimum prices for Italian food are ~$14 and ~$19, and these are the most requested by customers, it is recommended to align the prices of the other categories to this value, since foods such as Edamame (least expensive) = $5.00 could have a higher profit margin
+- Adjust Pricing Strategy: Given that Italian dishes, which are priced between $14 and $19, are the most popular, we recommend aligning the prices of other menu categories closer to this range.
+Items like Edamame, currently priced at $5.00, could be priced higher to improve profit margins without significantly affecting customer demand.
-- Since the greatest potential for purchase is in Italian dishes, it is recommended to focus investment in marketing campaigns with the Italian category highlighted
+- Enhance Marketing Focus: To capitalize on the strong performance of Italian dishes, we should prioritize marketing campaigns that highlight this category.
+Targeted promotions can drive further engagement and sales within this segment.
-- To highlight sales in other categories, it is recommended to run promotions such as special days for each category, thus boosting sales in other categories as well.
-Thus, after 6 months, if sales in other categories, especially Mexican food, continue to be low, it is recommended to remove it from the menu
+- Boost Sales in Underperforming Categories: Implement promotional strategies, such as special discount days for each category, to increase visibility and sales across all menu offerings.
+If, after six months, categories like Mexican food continue to underperform, consider evaluating the option of removing them from the menu to optimize overall profitability.